HatchApps/xavier-help/checks.md

 ![Health Check](./images/health-check-screenshot.png)

 ### Unreconciled Transactions
-This uses the same logic as the [Unreconciled Transactions](/insights.html#unreconciled-transactions) insight to find unreconciled transactions for the date range you have supplied, and the age of the oldest unreconciled transaction.
+This uses the same logic as the [Bank Reconcilation](/insights.html#bank-reconciliation) insight to find unreconciled transactions for the date range you have supplied, and the age of the oldest unreconciled transaction.
 The indicator will be amber if there are unreconciled transactions over 15 days old, and red for if there are any over 30 days old.

 ::: warning Please note:
-The Unreconciled Transactions check is currently available for Xero clients only.
+The Unreconciled Transactions check operates differently for QuickBooks Online and Xero.
 :::

 ### Fixed Assets